Vision, Mission, Values and Principles of FEW

 Manar was born in Sudan, and immigrated to Canada with her parents and 4 sisters in 2001.
 Since then, she attended the University of Waterloo, Conestoga College, and started her own Marketing and Public Relations Consulting Agency in KW.
 Manar has over 8 years’ experience in Marketing & Public Relations.

 Renu Bhandari - Executive Director

 Renu Bhandari is a CMA, CPA who served on the Board of Focus for several years in the past.
 She retired from her service at Canada Revenue Agency after 35 years, at the end of 2015.
 She then joined Focus for Ethnic women as its Executive Director.
 Renu came from India in 1974 and has lived in Waterloo since then.
 When she came to Canada, there were no services provided to assist new immigrants settle and integrate into the Canadian Society.
 She understands the struggles that new comers face and is dedicated to helping others, especially women.
-She is a mother of two and grandmother of three!
+She is a mother of two and grandmother of four!

 Susan has 10 years of experience in SEO, content management and web marketing.
 She worked with multiple CMS and E-commerce platforms.
 Besides her work, she also volunteers her time as a project coordinator in Waterloo Region ISC2 Chapter and as a board member and language teacher at Shamrose school.